What sort of projects and initiatives does the Pembroke Center undertake?

 The LGBTQIA+ Thinking initiative is devoted to the active production of knowledge generated from and about sexual and gender minorities.

-The Public Health Collective works at the intersection of gender and sexuality studies and public health.
+The Public Health Collaborative works at the intersection of gender and sexuality studies and public health.

 Past projects include the four-year series Seeing War Differently, focused on multidisciplinary analyses of war, and The 19th at 100, which celebrated the 100th anniversary of the ratification of the 19th Amendment and the progress made by generations of activists who worked for universal suffrage.